lamw/vcf-automated-lab-deployment/README.md

 ### Deploy VCF Workload Domain

+## Manual Method

-By default, the script will auto generate the VCF Workload Domain host commission file `vcf-commission-host.json` based off of your specific deployment and save that into the current working directory.
+By default, the script will auto generate the VCF Workload Domain host commission file `vcf-commission-host-ui.json` based off of your specific deployment and save that into the current working directory.

 Once the VCF Management Domain has been deployed, you can login to SDDC Manager UI and under `Inventory->Hosts`, click on the `COMMISSION HOSTS` button and upload the generated JSON configuration file.